Shortland Street: Production

 In December 2023, Shortland Street started uploading episodes to YouTube, starting from the first season in 1992.

+As of 2026, older seasons are still being uploaded regularly, often one season at a time.

+Linguistic and academic significance

+Beyond its commercial success, Shortland Street has been recognized by as a breakthrough for New Zealand's television industry, through the early support of New Zealand on Air.

 International

 Australia

 In Australia, free-to-air digital channel 7Two aired episodes about three years behind until August 2015.
-Previous Australian broadcasters include: ABC 2010–2011, UKTV 1997–2000, and SBS briefly between 1994 and 1995.
+Previous Australian broadcasters include: ABC (2010–2011), UKTV (1997–2000), and SBS briefly between 1994 and 1995.
 The show aired on Fox One for several years, before Foxtel abruptly dropped the show in November 2020, which was attracting only 7,000 viewers per episode overnight (and another 7,000 in consolidated viewing figures).
 As Shortland Street qualifies as Australian content under the free trade agreement between the two countries, its future on Australian television became unclear for a time.
 However, it was announced on 16 December 2020 that the series had been picked up by SBS Viceland.
 The remainder of Season 28 (2020) aired on the SBS On Demand service, before SBS Viceland started broadcasting new episodes in sync with New Zealand (the first time this had happened on Australian television) beginning with Season 29 from 11 January 2021.
+Whilst the show returned on SBS Viceland for the 2023 season, it abruptly disappeared after two weeks.
+An SBS spokesperson told TV Tonight, “SBS VICELAND originally acquired 250 episodes of Shortland Street for the 2022 season, which only produced 240 episodes.
+As a result, we still had an extra 10 episodes to play out between 23rd Jan – 3rd Feb.”
+Following a search for a new broadcast partner, the show was then picked up by 7plus.
+Episodes were released weekdays at 3pm from 3rd July 2023, picking up from the same cliffhanger that SBS initially broadcast.
+As of 2026, 7plus continues to release new episodes, 3 days a week, 6 months behind their NZ release.